USER GUIDE

 1. Launch MRx Console on your laptop/PC.

-3. Enter content information and select the asset groups you want to use in your content.
+3. Enter content information and select the asset group(s) to be used in your content.
 Click ‘Next’.

-1. Launch MRx on the HoloLens to join the lobby session.
+1. Launch MRx on the headset to join the session lobby.

-3. Place the anchor on the ground, air tap to lock in place.
+3. If new space, place the marker on the ground, air tap to lock in place.

 RUNNING LOCAL SESSION